sOR-o/Face-Recognition/README.md

 2. Install Dependencies : `pip install -r requirements.txt`
 3. play with code.

+-Can be improved by transfer learning (obviously 😉)

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, feel free to submit issues, feature requests, or pull requests.